Posted On: 2021-03-05

 (The Scoutmaster presents the badge to the candidate's mother, who in turn pins it over the heart of her son.
 The Eagle Scout receives a miniature Eagle pin from the Scoutmaster and presents it to his mother.
 Flowers may be given if desired.)

 SPEAKER: Ladies and gentlemen, this concludes the Eagle ceremony.
-Anyone wishing to congratulate the troop's newest Eagle and his proud parents are invited to do so.
+Anyone wishing to congratulate the troop's newest Eagle and his proud parents is invited to do so.

 (Form a receiving line in front of the room., follow with a reception.)